mstksg/auto-examples/README.md

 `Auto`, and your GUI elements/command line parsers simply drop inputs to the `Auto` in a queue to be processed one-by-one; the outputs are then rendered.

-The app is structured so that the input goes in as a fork of blip streams, which all affect their own part of the program...at the end, their results are all recombined together to the big picture.
+The app is structured so that the input goes in in one channel, and is immediately "forked" into several blip streams.
+Each stream does its work, and in the end, they results are all recombined together to create the "big picture".

+Also a good usage of dynamic collections, especially `dynMapF`, to dynamically store `Auto`s for each task, generating new id's/addresses on the fly while spawning new tasks.

 The [demo is online][todojs], to try out!